Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 What is a Bitcoin Faucet?

 Bitcoin faucets are websites that dispense bitcoins (usually a few hundred Satoshis each) for simple tasks like solving captchas and watching short videos.
-These were early attempts at spreading bitcoin’s knowledge and to provide a method of earning bitcoin, which was harder than today at the time.
+These were early attempts at spreading bitcoin's knowledge and providing a method of earning bitcoin, which was harder than today at the time.

 What is the Bitcoin Mempool?